carpentries-incubator/tei-xml/_episodes/01-introduction.md

 ```

  - `fileDesc` – this describes the TEI file itself, for example its title, author and publication details (including rights statements), and contains the description of the source, such as the manuscript.
 We’ll cover this in more detail at the next workshop.
- - `encodingDesc` – this describes how the file has been encoded, including what taxonomies are used (for example states that Library of Congress Subject Headings are being used)
+ - `encodingDesc` – this describes how the file has been encoded, including what taxonomies are used (for example states that Library of Congress Subject Headings are being used).
- - `profileDesc` – includes the subject headings themselves, information about language, and can contain correspDesc
+ - `profileDesc` – includes the subject headings themselves, information about language, and can contain `correspDesc`.
- - `revisionDesc` – where you record any changes to the file (should have date and name, and can also include details of changes made)
+ - `revisionDesc` – where you record any changes to the file (should have date and name, and can also include details of changes made).

 ## Text